aws-samples/sample-amazon-bedrock-agentcore-prototype-to-production/02-Strands-mortgage-assistant/README.md

 Run the below commands and examine the output

 ```
-uv pip install -r requirements.txt
-python mortgage_agent.py --prompt "What are the benefits of a 15-year mortgage?"
+uv run mortgage_agent.py --prompt "What are the benefits of a 15-year mortgage?"

 ```